Coding-Coach/coding-coach/content/blog/how-references-work-in-javascript/index.md

 console.log(state.people === newState.people) // --> false
 ```

-If you have any question or somethign was not very clear, just leave a comment below!
+If you have any question or something was not very clear, just leave a comment below!

 This tutorial is part of the [Leveling up your JavaScript skills](/blog/leveling-up-your-javascript-skills) series.